 The descent is not specially difficult, with a clear stony path down till the photo shooting place.
 You don’t need to climb down the last section shown in the video, no worries, it’s easier than that 😛

 If you try to continue your way down, it gets trickier, with sandy slippery surface.
 It is easier to hike it going up.
 Which would be the second easiest path that I would suggest.

-Blue track (difficulty 3.5): The track shows all the way up from Choi Hung MTR station, but you could avoid the initial road section with some more transportation/taxi.
+Blue track (difficulty 3.5): The track shows all the way up from Choi Hung MTR station, but you could avoid the initial road section with some more public transportation/taxi.
 The real starting point, in this case, would be around here.

 Beginning of Fei Ngo Sha road.
 The path is steep consistently.
 Initially within the woods.
 There is only one fork that you will cross.
 In Chinese you will read “difficult/hard” in the right/up direction.
 Go left for the easier option.
 You will see ropes just some meters later for a not specially difficult sections, but that can help weaker hikers.

 Soon you will pass the tree and bush line and the views of the city unfold.